owoshch/english_determiners_checker/README.md

 # English determiners checker

 This repo implements a window classification model using Tensorflow.
-It's build as a baseline for CS224n project: https://owoshch.github.io/grammar_checker/
+It's built as a baseline for CS224n project: https://owoshch.github.io/grammar_checker/

 ## Task